TUN sits down with Dr. Eric Endlich, founder of Top College Consultants, to discuss how you can choose a college that is right for you.

 Have a list of questions and don’t be shy about asking them.
 That’s what the tour guides are there for.

-TUN: Do you have any advice on what those questions should look like?
+Do you have any advice on what questions to ask during campus tours?

 Don’t waste time on those, not because it’s going to upset the tour guides, but because you want to save that precious time for questions that you can’t find on the website.
 This is your one shot at getting those questions answered.